Brown Sugar Carrots are a super easy, no-bake side ready in under 20 minutes. Say yes to veggies at the dinner table with this sweet and savory dish!

 - 1/4 cup water

-- Add all of the ingredients into a saucepan and set heat to high, stirring until the sugar has dissolved.
+- Add all of the ingredients into a saucepan over high heat, stirring until the sugar has dissolved.

-- When the carrots have come to a boil, reduce the heat to medium and cover with a lid.
+- Bring to a boil, then reduce heat to medium and cover.

-- Cooked covered for 7 to 10 minutes or until the carrots are crisp-tender.
+- Cook covered for 7 to 10 minutes or until the carrots are crisp-tender.

 - Remove the lid and increase the heat to medium-high and cook until the liquid is thick enough to glaze the carrots, about 3 to 5 minutes.